 Father hauled our puny tree into the living room and began unpacking lights for the decorating that would happen tomorrow evening.
 Mother hurried my sister and me off to bed.
 Visions of spying Elves, sugar plum pudding, and dangerous weapons danced in my head; Christmas was upon us.

-I awoke in a start.
-The sun was shining in my face, which meant I was late for school.
+I awoke with a start.
+The sun was shining on my face, which meant I was late for school.
 I ran into the living room and was stopped in my tracks.

 Our formally green tree was now flocked in thick pink snow, as were the curtains, the fireplace mantel, two chairs, the coffee table, and my father, who lay on the couch, passed out, with a half-eaten ham sandwich on his chest.
 My Mother sat a few feet away, sipping her coffee and smoking a Winston; my Louisville slugger lay on her lap.
 I was reluctant to approach her, but I had to know.

 I timidly put my hand on her shoulder and asked, “Mom, is Dad going to be alright?”
 She took a sip of coffee and a drag from her ciggie and said, “well, for right now, he will be, but after he wakes up, who knows.”